Searching...

 Lower School

-In a warm and supportive environment, our girls learn to take risks, stretch their imaginations and expand their boundaries.
-Students are guided throughout their journey by a caring, experienced faculty who understand how they feel, think and learn.
-We encourage their natural instinct to question and challenge, cultivating the start of a lifelong joy in exploration and the acquisition of knowledge.
+In a warm and supportive environment, our girls learn to take risks, learn from mistakes, stretch their imaginations, and expand their boundaries.
+Our experienced faculty ensures that each girl is known, heard, and valued.
+The adults encourage the natural inquisitiveness of their students, cultivating the start of a lifelong joy of discovery, exploration, and learning..

 Maria-Anna Zimmermann